-The Board consists of an executive chairman and two non-executive directors.
+The Board consists of an executive chairman, an executive director and two non-executive directors.
 M.P.
 Lincoln Smith is the Executive Chairman and CEO.
+R.P.
+Lincoln Smith is an executive director.
 W.V.
 Annis-Brown and S.J.
 Danielson are non-executive directors.
 B.K.
 Lee is an alternate director for S.J.
 Danielson.
 None of the directors is considered to be independent.